matgrand/LAB2_control_lab_2021/README.md

 -On the "Project" section you shuld spot the "Source control" section.

--Instead of "save" use COMMIT (on "enter a comment" just give a very small desription of what you did(good practice))
+-Instead of "save" use COMMIT (on "enter a comment" just give a very small description of what you did(good practice))

 -To import changes made by others on your local version use PUSH